qmk/qmk_firmware/keyboard/hhkb/README.md

 ##Hardware
 You have some options for hardware.
-Development boards with USB AVR family(ATMega32U4, AT90USB1286) like Teensy will work while MegaAVR with [V-USB] library is also cheapear option for DIY.
+Development boards with USB AVR family(ATMega32U4, AT90USB1286) like Teensy will work while MegaAVR with [V-USB] library is also cheaper option for DIY.

 ###1.
 TMK Alt Controller Board
 TMK designed [Keyboard Controller Board for HHKB Pro2(KiCad project)](https://github.com/tmk/HHKB_controller).